echristina/NLP-Projects/Text_Classification_ESL/README.md

 This project creates an end-to-end classification system using a corpus of HTML documents scrapped from the Lang-8 language learning website.
 We build a classifier to distinguish English text written by Lang-8 users whose native language (L1) is another European language (French and Spanish) from those written by L1 speakers of East Asian languages (Japanese, Korean, and Mandarin Chinese).

 ### Acknowledgment
-- This is an academic project to meet the requirements of the course taught by Dr. J. Brooke.
+- This is an academic project.
 - Please note that due to privacy issues, we do not provide the dataset.
-- I thank Dr. Brooke and my team members for allowing me to make this project public.
+- I thank UBC-MDS CL and my team members for allowing me to make this project public.
 - The members of this group are:
 ```
      Christina Park